- On 7th July 2020

 Check out our video documenting the return:

 The survey took place over two separate days.
-Whilst these surveys usually require two people on board the Exo surveyor, manning the bathymetric equipment and driving the boat, this time we had two people on seperate boats.
+Whilst these surveys usually require two people on board the Exo surveyor, manning the bathymetric equipment and driving the boat, this time we had two people on separate boats.

 This was part of our ongoing precautions and measures put in place to observe social distancing, due to the coronavirus pandemic.
 Extra measures were also taken, including PPE, disinfecting surfaces, face coverings when speaking to clients and an Emergency position-indicating radio beacon (EPIRB), to help locate our sole surveyor in case of emergency.